 - Resistance: Manual magnetic, eight levels

-- Fitness console: Time, speed, distance, calories, pulse, goals, scan
+- Fitness Monitor: Time, speed, distance, calories, pulse, goals, scan

 - Extras: Device holder, bottle holder

-The Ativafit F8 exercise bike features an X-type frame that consists of two main parts.
+The Ativafit F8 exercise bike features an X-type frame with two main parts.
 The part with the seat also supports the bike’s drive system, while the part with the handlebar consists of two long parallel bars.
-The two frame parts connect in the middle and allow the bike to fold up.
+The two frame parts connect in the middle, allowing the bike to fold up.

 Like most other upright bikes with an X-type frame, the Ativafit F8 is a fairly small unit.
 With all the parts assembled and the frame unfolded, its footprint is approx. 26.2″L x 15.8″W (66.5 x 40 cm).

 However, the bike is a few inches longer (approx. 34″).
-Therefore, it is also advisable to assign a usage area with at least two clearance feet around the bike for easy access and safe usage.
+Therefore, assigning a usage area with at least two clearance feet around the cycle is also advisable for easy access and safe usage.

-The bike’s frame is steel tubing, and it combines cylindrical, rectangular, and oval tubes in its construction.
+The bike’s frame is steel tubing, combining cylindrical, rectangular, and oval tubes in its construction.
 All the steel parts have a durable paint finish, are resistant to corrosion, and are gray.
 The only notable plastic parts in the bike’s construction cover the drive and resistance elements.

 The fully assembled bike is not too heavy.
 It only weighs 34.2 lbs (15.5 kg).
 Thus, one person can carry and build the bike.
-Plus, its front base stabilizer comes equipped with small wheels for easy relocation.
+In addition, its front base stabilizer has small wheels for easy relocation.

 Seat and handlebars